the Spirit Watch

 Shamblin has long known what she is doing.
 By continually making these fear-invoking moral and social codes binding upon all who join her Remnant movement, beginning with a rebaptism, she has established in essence a new body of pseudochristian religious law.
 Drawing from her obsession with Old Testament Judaism's perspective on Yahweh, and by adapting Jewish festivals and holy days out of her fertile religious imagination, Gwen Shamblin has - as she likes to point out through what others say about her - become a Lawgiver of a Remnant "Law" that her flock is to enthusiastically keep.

-In effect, she has become a modern day Ebionite, having created her own diet-oriented religion and culture, complete with its' own unique customs, rules and language using reinterpreted Christian and Jewish terminology completely at odds with sound Christian doctrine,.
+In effect, she has become a modern day Ebionite, having created her own diet-oriented religion and culture, complete with its' own unique customs, rules and language using reinterpreted Christian and Jewish terminology.

 Many WDW and RF members and their families, tragically, never knew what hit them when they were seduced out of their Christian churches into this new cultic one.
 They smile and reckon themselves to be a "pure" and "free" people, but bear within themselves hidden wells of apprehension, terror and anxiety all the while hiding it so well from their fellow members of Zion.
 They are people of scarred and burnt out conscience in Remnant who will stand by it no matter what outrage of principle and practice evolves there, primarily because they are too petrified or fearful to come to grips with the consequences of freedom from it - namely the loss of their Remnant spouses, friends, even job connections and family circles.

 This supreme terror that binds the tongue and shackles the consciences of the faithful in Remnant is a horrible bondage as literal as any actual fetters of iron.
 Afraid of losing their children, their friendships, their livelihoods, their very souls in spite of their inner struggles over the confusion, double standards and doctrinal twisting they've seen, many have resigned themselves to remaining under Shamblin's control.
-Out of sheer psychological self-defense, to allay or manage these inner fears, no matter how contradictory to their personal conscience or conflicted their choices become, the WDW/RF member must suspend belief in what their plain experiences are telling them.
-They will persist in their bedience and submission to it as the only direction they can follow and stubbornly, even defiantly set about building their lives around these choices at whatever cost they can pay to hold fast their business or marriages or families.
+So to allay their fears, no matter how contradictory they finally realize their belief system to be and how hypocritical they may feel in practicing it, they persist in their stubborn, defiant obedience and submission to it.

-These driven lifestyles dominated by Scripture twisted out of context and doctrinal fantasy, the average Remnant member is immersed in a mind-controlling culture where groupthink is the norm and hidden in plain sight by beaming pictures of young and old: this, they are told, is supposed to be the abundant "Christian" life in the gospel according to Gwen Shamblin, a gospel heralding fear, terror and humiliation.
-Life in such a world of subtly imposed religious terror makes the brutal Islamic legalism seen in the Taliban or ISIS almost pale in comparison: there is no greater terror than that inflicted upon you by those most trusted in your life.
+A lifestyle dominated by Scripture twisted out of context and doctrinal fantasy, a mind-controlling culture where groupthink is the norm and hidden in plain sight by beaming pictures of young and old: this is supposed to be the abundant "Christian" life in the gospel according to Gwen Shamblin, a gospel heralding fear, terror and humiliation.
+Life in such a world of subtly imposed religious terror makes the brutal Islamic legalism seen in the Taliban almost pale in comparison: there is no greater terror than that inflicted upon you by those most trusted in your life.

 The Good News Versus "The Message"